Statement on COVID 19 and Beechwood Medical Centre

 Similarly, patients who just want to discuss something over the telephone have to queue up for a face to face appointment because they have difficulty getting a telephone consultation.

-In response to this, we are introducing a new telephone service to help you get the appointment you need.
+In response to this, we are introducing a telephone consultation service to help you get the appointment you need much easier.

-From the 20th November 2017, this surgery will be offering structured telephone consultations, Monday to Friday mornings.
+The surgery will now be offering structured telephone consultations, Monday to Friday mornings.
 When you call the surgery, if you are offered this service, your details will be taken and a GP will call you back at the pre-booked time.
 This GP has full access to your records and Beechwood administration services and can organize whatever is needed just as your usual GP does.

 If you need to be seen by a GP, the GP you speak to will book you a face-face appointment with a GP at Beechwood Medical Centre later that same day or in a couple of days time if it is not urgent.